Basavarajeshwari-Ambi/ISE_GO/README.md

 # ISE_GO
-Notes of all sem Sahyadri College of Engineering And Management Department of Information Science and Engineering course Manglore
+Notes of all sem Sahyadri College of Engineering And Management Department of Information Science and Engineering Manglore